-Sepsis is a life-threatening systemic inflammatory response to an infection that might result in organ injury, shock, or death.
-[1,2] In the United States, sepsis ranks as the 10th leading cause of death, and it accounts for 10% of all ICU admissions.
-[3] Chronic kidney disease (CKD) is fast emerging as a major public health problem in the 21st century.
-The national kidney foundation disease outcomes quality initiative guidelines defined CKD as kidney damage or a glomerular filtration rate of less than 60 ml/min per 1.73 m for at least 3 months.
-[4] The CKD population is predisposed to adverse infectious events because of overwhelming uremia, which is associated with alterations in primary host defense mechanisms and increases the risk of bacterial infections and three most commonly seen infectious complications are urinary tract infections (UTI), pneumonia, and sepsis.
-[5] Sepsis-associated acute kidney injury (S-AKI) is a common complication in hospitalized and critically ill patients, which increases the risk of developing chronic comorbidities and is associated with extremely high mortality.
+The CKD population is predisposed to adverse infectious events because of overwhelming uremia, which is associated with alterations in primary host defence mechanisms and increases the risk of bacterial infections.
+Neutrophils exhibit impaired chemotaxis, oxidative metabolism, phagocytic activity, degranulation, intracellular killing, and dysregulated programmed cell death.
+These patients had a higher risk of contracting bacterial infections and three most commonly seen infectious complications are urinary tract infections (UTI), pneumonia, and sepsis.
+[2] These immunologic abnormalities are complicated by the use of immunosuppressive drugs to treat and control underlying diseases and exacerbated by nutritional deficiencies, the dialysis procedure and the disruption of cutaneous or mucosal barriers to infection.
+[3] The annual percentage of mortality secondary to sepsis is approximately 100 to 300 fold higher in dialysis patients.
+[4]

+Sepsis-associated acute kidney injury (S-AKI) is a common complication in hospitalized and critically ill patients, which increases the risk of developing chronic comorbidities and is associated with extremely high mortality.
 AKI of any origin is associated with higher risk of developing sepsis.
-[6] The diagnosis of AKI is currently based on an increase serum creatinine concentration and/or a decrease in urine output.
-[7,8] As in other forms of AKI, serum creatinine can be an insensitive indicator of kidney injury, and oliguria can be nonspecific in S-AKI.
+[5] The diagnosis of AKI is currently based on an increase serum creatinine concentration and/or a decrease in urine output.
+[6,7] As in other forms of AKI, serum creatinine can be an insensitive indicator of kidney injury, and oliguria can be nonspecific in S-AKI.
 One of the most serious and life-threatening infections in dialysis patients is septicemia.
 The sepsis is complicated by the use of immunosuppressive drugs to treat and control underlying diseases and exacerbated by nutritional deficiencies, the dialysis procedure and the disruption of cutaneous or mucosal barriers to infection.
-[9] It accounts for over three fourths of deaths caused by infections.
-[10] The annual percentage of mortality secondary to sepsis is approximately 100 to 300 fold higher in dialysis patients.
-[11] Gram-negative bacteria were previously the most common cause of sepsis, in the gram-positive last decade. bacteria. most commonly staphylococci cause more than 50% of cases of sepsis.
-[12] Uremia often results in immune deficiency.
-[13] Malnourishment and older age may interact with uremia to impair the immune system.
+[8] It accounts for over three fourths of deaths caused by infections.
+[9] The annual percentage of mortality secondary to sepsis is approximately 100 to 300 fold higher in dialysis patients.
+[10] Gram-negative bacteria were previously the most common cause of sepsis, in the last decade. gram-positive bacteria. most commonly staphylococci cause more than 50% of cases of sepsis.
+[11] Uremia often results in immune deficiency.
+[12] Malnourishment and older age may interact with uremia to impair the immune system.
 Risk may also vary according to the presence of comorbid conditions such as diabetes mellitus (DM) and disruptions of dermal barriers to gain access for dialysis.
-[14,15] In peritoneal dialysis (PD), infection may occur through either the catheter entrance through the skin or the peritoneal cavity.
-[13] In hemodialysis (HD) patients, infection may occur from the need for intravascular catheters to perform dialysis.
-[13] Infection may also depend on the type of vascular access used to conduct HD, reuse practices, and membrane selection.
-[16] Those with temporary catheters had been shown to have a 50% higher risk of septicemia than patients with a native fistula.
-Catheter-related bloodstream infection (CRBSI also called catheter-related sepsis) is defined as the presence of bacteraemia originating from a central intravenous catheter.
-It is one of the most frequent and lethal complications of central venous catheterization.
-Almost all HD catheters had biofilm formation on their surfaces and this serves as a good reservoir for microorganisms.
-[17]
+[13,14]